 Market Sector Update

 Risk factors.
-As with any fund, the value of the Fund's shares will change, and you can lose money on your investment.
+As with any mutual fund, the value of the Fund's shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-International investing involves additional risks including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
+Investing in companies involved in one specif ed sector may be more risky and i volatile than an investment with greater diversification.
 These and other risks are more fully described in the Fund's prospectus.
-Not all funds or fund classes may be offered at all broker/dealers.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available, a summary prospectus, containing this and other information for the mutual funds offered by Waddell & Reed, call your financial advisor or visit us online at www.waddell.com.
 Please read the prospectus or summary prospectus carefully before investing.